GaijinEntertainment/DagorEngine/_docs/source/assets/all-about-blk/composit_blk.md

 #### daNetGame-based Games

-**Random Object Seeds**: In *daNetGame-based* game, all objects within a composite, for example, share the same color scheme.
-This means you won’t find a house with windows and doors of varying colors – the colors differ as you move across the map, but each house’s windows and doors will always share a uniform color.
+**Random Object Seeds**: In daNetGame-based game, all objects within a composite, for example, share the same color scheme.
+This means you won't find a house with windows and doors of varying colors – the colors differ as you move across the map, but each house's windows and doors will always share a uniform color.

 This is intentional – each composite is assigned exactly one seed (a randomly